AcademySoftwareFoundation/rez/CONTRIBUTING.md

 # Contributing To Rez

-## Development Environment

-### Prerequisites

-On Windows, make sure to set your PowerShell execution policy as shown [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-5.1), otherwise the PowerShell tests will fail.

-### Setting Up

-To begin development on Rez you'll first need to set up your development environment.
-There are many ways you can do it, but this is the recommended approach.

-1. Fork the repo and clone it.
-2. Create a new Git branch and check it out.
-3. Create a virtual environment in the same directory as the repo by running `python -m venv venv`.
-4. Pip install your local Rez code by running `pip install .`

-### Running Tests

-1. Set up your development environment as shown above.
-2. Run `rez selftest`.

 ## Guidelines

 If you would like to contribute code you can do so through GitHub by forking the repository and